Mitsubishi Delica: Asia

 This generation is marketed in Indonesia as the Colt L300.
-The production started in 1981 with a 1.4-litre 4G33 petrol engine.
+The production started in November 1981 with a 1.4-litre 4G33 petrol engine.
 Minor facelift occurred in 1984, the round shape headlights were replaced with square unit.
 The engine was also replaced with a more powerful 1.6-litre 4G32 petrol engine and also a 2.3-litre 4D55 diesel engine option.
-The second facelift occurred in 1986, it received garnish grille with big "MITSUBISHI" badge.
+The second facelift occurred in 1987, it received garnish grille with big "MITSUBISHI" badge.
 The short lived 2.3-litre diesel engine was replaced in 1988 with the larger 2.5-litre 4D56 unit.
-Due to lack of demand, the petrol engine was discontinued around 1996.
+Due to lack of demand, the petrol engine was discontinued around October 1995.
 The third facelift occurred in 2007 with new grille model and power steering.

 Since 2010, Isuzu Indonesia sold this second generation Delica as the Isuzu Bison with an Isuzu Panther-sourced 4JA1L 2.5-litre diesel engine with 80 PS.
 The Bison costs higher than a corresponding L300 due to an agreement between the two countries.
 The production of the L300 was moved from the former PT Krama Yudha Ratu Motor (KRM) plant in Pulo Gadung, East Jakarta to the new Mitsubishi Motors Cikarang plant in Bekasi, West Java beginning in April 2018.
 In April 2018, the Isuzu Bison was discontinued due to lack of demand and later replaced by Isuzu's fully developed Traga.

 Local production of the Colt L300 has been stopped temporarily since April 2022 due to the implementation of the Euro 4 emission standards.
 In the meantime, the vehicle is imported from the Philippines as the newer 4N14 engine from the Philippine-spec L300 met the standards and received its fourth facelift on 28 June 2022.
+In May 2023, the Indonesian-spec L300 resumed its local production in its Bekasi plant.